-IFRS 13, Fair Value Measurement, is a comprehensive standard for fair value measurement and disclosure for use across all IFRS standards.
+IFRS 13 Fair Value Measurement - IFRS 13 is a comprehensive standard for fair value measurement and disclosure requirements for use across all IFRS standards.
 The new standard clarifies that fair value is the price that would be received to sell an asset, or paid to transfer a liability in an orderly transaction between market participants, at the measurement date.
-The adoption of this IFRS did not require any adjustments to the valuation techniques used by the Company to measure fair value and did not result in any measurement adjustments as at January 1, 2013.
+It also establishes disclosures about fair value measurement.
+The Company applied IFRS 13 at November 1, 2013, and did not have an impact on the financial statements.

-IAS 1, Presentation of Financial Statements, has been amended to require entities to separate items presented in other comprehensive income ("OCI") into two groups, based on whether or not items may be recycled to net income in the future.
+IAS 1 Presentation of Financial Statements - IAS 1 has been amended to require entities to separate items presented in other comprehensive income ("OCI") into two groups, based on whether or not items may be recycled to net income in the future.
 Entities that choose to present OCI items before tax will be required to show the amount of tax related to the two groups separately including prior year comparatives.
 The adoption of this IFRS did not impact the Company's financial statements.